twitocode/Tantalum/content/- Notes/Physics/11/Mechanical Work.md

 ---

 # Mechanical Work
-The [[energy]] transferred to an object by a force applied over a measured distance
+The [[Energy]] transferred to an object by a force applied over a measured distance
 $$W = F\Delta d$$
 <!--ID: 1715686690918-->